 In 1997, the LCMS began supporting mercy work in Jamaica with a grant benefiting a health care center.
 Since then, grants aided a women’s microenterprise project, agriculture projects, and hurricane relief and reconstruction.

 Although Lutheran Hour Ministries closed its office in Jamaica due to a funding shortfall, it is seeking funding to continue the leadership of a media coordinator.

-Currently, Alliance missionaries Rev. Obot and Abasifreke Ite serve in Jamaica through a partnership between the Lutheran Church of Nigeria and the LCMS.
-The Ites are originally from Nigeria and began their service in Jamaica in 2007.
+Currently, Alliance missionaries Rev. Obot and Melissa Ite serve in Jamaica through a partnership between the Lutheran Church of Nigeria and the LCMS.
+Rev. Ite is originally from Nigeria and began his service in Jamaica in 2007.

 Over the years, the emerging Lutheran church in Jamaica has grown to 82 members.
 A Jamaican deacon serves as an evangelist, and he leads weekly Sunday worship, Bible class and youth meetings.
 The deacon also coordinates volunteer groups that work at the Bath Mountain Health Clinic/Community Center.
 Jamaican deaconesses support the mission and ministry of St. Andrew Lutheran Church in Kingston.

 Meet the international team.
 We have more than 200 missionaries working around the globe.